Glacier Half Marathon

 Campsite checkout will be by Sunday, June 27th, by 9:00am.
-If you reserved a tent you will need to turn it into the camp hosts before you leave.
+If you reserved a tent you will need to turn it into the camp hosts by 9:00am at the latest.

-You can make a reservation as part of your race registration or by modifying your registration in RunSignup.
+You can reserve the campground as part of your race registration or by modifying your registration in RunSignup.

 As nature lovers, we are committed to keeping our events sustainable and managing negative impacts on the environment.
 Our goal is to send less than one bag of actual “trash” to the landfill after each event.
 We have managed to meet this goal at events with over 3,000 participants!